-The Annual Action Plan includes a listing of projects and activities to be funded with CDBG funds during FY 2023/24 as well as an annual assessment of the City's progress toward meeting its goals for housing and community development.
-Pleasanton has been allocated \$380,348 in federal CDBG funds for federal Fiscal Year 2023.
-The City will also allocate \$354,348 in local Lower Income Housing Funds and \$252,607 in local General Funds to supplement funding for several housing projects and services which sought funds under the CDBG program funding allocation process.
+The Annual Action Plan includes a listing of projects and activities to be funded with CDBG funds during FY 2024/25 as well as an annual assessment of the City's progress toward meeting its goals for housing and community development.
+Pleasanton is anticipated to receive approximately \$380,348 in federal CDBG funds for federal Fiscal Year 2024.
+This CDBG funding amount is a projection as the U.S. Department of Housing & Urban Development (HUD) has yet to provide the City with is CDBG funding allocation for FY 2024/25.
+The projected funding amount is a conservative estimate based on last year's funding allocation due to delays at the federal budget level.
+The CDBG funding available for FY 2024/25 also includes \$130,564 of Program Income that the City received from CDBG-funded housing rehabilitation loans that have been repaid.
+The City will also allocate \$366,374 in local Lower Income Housing Funds (LIHF) and \$257,864 in local General Funds to supplement funding for several housing projects and services which sought funds under the CDBG program funding allocation process.

-In order to implement its Housing and Community Development Strategic Plan during the next fiscal year, the City of Pleasanton will allocate CDBG funds to non-profit agencies serving low income persons for the implementation of the FY 2023/24 Housing and Human Services Grants Program (see Table A on next page) which will fund 28 different programs and projects. \$24,282 in CDBG funds will be allocated to the City's annual Section 108 Loan Repayment in accordance with HUD's 20-year repayment plan. \$250,000 in CDBG funds will go toward a capital improvement project (Tri-Valley Haven Emergency Shelter Rebuild). \$57,052 in CDBG funds will fund two public service programs providing meals to low income seniors (Open Heart Kitchen Senior Meals Program and Spectrum Community Services Meals on Wheels Program).
+In order to implement its Housing and Community Development Strategic Plan during the next fiscal year, the City of Pleasanton will allocate CDBG funds to non-profit agencies serving low income persons for the implementation of the FY 2024/25 Housing and Human Services Grants Program (see Table A on next page) which will fund 28 different programs and projects.

+The City is re-programming \$195,483 CDBG funds that was previously allocated in FY 2022/23 to the Axis Community Health dental site project, which has been canceled.
+These funds will instead be put towards the \$250,000 CDBG funds for the Tri-Valley Haven Emergency Shelter Rebuild project. \$23,804 in CDBG funds will be allocated to the City's annual Section 108 Loan Repayment in accordance with HUD's 20-year repayment plan. \$76,636 in CDBG funds will fund two public service programs providing meals to low income seniors (Open Heart Kitchen Senior Meals Program and Spectrum Community Services Meals on Wheels Program).

-All FY 2023/24 activities are targeted to serve eligible households which reside within the City of Pleasanton, although several projects are located in the adjacent cities of Livermore and Dublin but serve Pleasanton residents.
+All FY 2024/25 activities are targeted to serve eligible households which reside within the City of Pleasanton, although several projects are located in the adjacent cities of Livermore and Dublin but serve Pleasanton residents.